paulabrams/wandyr/markdown/rules/Wåndyr, an Adventure Game v0.6.md

 #### Sweet & Spicy

 If any die rolls 6 the answer is “Sweet”, and if any die rolls a 1 the answer is “Spicy”.
-The player asks a question on Sweet; the Guide asks a question on Spicy.
+Usually a single sweet or spicy is just "style", not "substance".
+However based on circumstances this might change, for example, attacking in a crowded space (such as firing into a melee) can hit the wrong target on "spicy".
+Ask the Oracle to confirm any "substance".

 *The Oracle also knows how to play 20 questions.*